-While conditions remain challenging, we are seeing an increase in the number of new investment opportunities that are consistent with our investment objectives and strategies.
-During the six months ended March, 31 2013, we invested in several new proprietary and syndicate investments totaling \$56.2 million; however, we experienced a net contraction in our overall portfolio of a net decrease of three portfolio companies, primarily due to nine portfolio companies paying off early during this period, for an aggregate of \$51.9 million in unscheduled principal repayments.
+While conditions remain somewhat challenging in the marketplace, we are seeing a number of new investment opportunities that are consistent with our investment objectives and strategies.
+During the nine months ended June 30, 2013, we invested in several new proprietary and syndicate investments totaling \$65.7 million; however, we experienced a net contraction in our overall portfolio of a net decrease of four portfolio companies, primarily due to eleven portfolio companies paying off early during this period, for an aggregate of \$58.7 million in unscheduled payoffs.

-In addition, in August 2012, the SEC granted us an exemptive order that expands our ability to co-invest with certain affiliates by permitting us, under certain circumstances, to co-invest with Gladstone Investment Corporation ("Gladstone Investment") and any future business development company or closed-end management investment company that is advised by the Adviser (or sub-advised by the Adviser if it controls the fund) or any combination of the foregoing subject to the conditions approved in the SEC's order.
+In addition, in July 2012, the SEC granted us an exemptive order that expands our ability to co-invest with certain affiliates by permitting us, under certain circumstances, to co-invest with Gladstone Investment Corporation ("Gladstone Investment") and any future business development company or closed-end management investment company that is advised by the Adviser (or sub-advised by the Adviser if it controls the fund) or any combination of the foregoing subject to the conditions in the SEC's order.
 We believe this ability to co-invest will enhance our ability to further our investment objectives and strategies.
-We have had no co-investments to date.
+We co-invested with Gladstone Investment in one new proprietary investment in May 2013, as discussed under "Investment Highlights."